Harriet Newman Cohen

 Details

-Attorney Harriet Newman Cohen is a founding partner of Cohen Stine Kapoor LLP law firm in New York, New York.
-A nationally ranked lawyer with more than 45 years of total legal experience, Ms. Cohen has achieved remarkable success assisting and guiding clients throughout the greater New York City metro with all of their important and pressing family law challenges, including divorce, child custody and support, high-asset property division and other related matters.
+Attorney Harriet Newman Cohen is a founding partner of Cohen Stine Kapoor LLP law firm in New York City.
+A nationally ranked lawyer with many years of legal experience, Ms. Cohen has achieved remarkable success assisting and guiding clients throughout the greater New York metro area with all of their important and pressing family law challenges, including divorce, child custody and support, high-asset property division, complex financial litigation and other family law related matters.

 She has also been featured in a variety of publications for her outstanding legal knowledge and abilities, and she regularly appears on various television and radio programs, as well as in print publications, where she offers in-depth legal commentary on a wide range of family law topics.
 Moreover, she has taught continuing legal education courses and served as panelist for the American Bar Association's Family Law Meetings.
 She has also served on judicial panels, and she has served as member of the President’s Advisory Council of Brooklyn Law School.